camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ### Removing Items from a List

-The remove method removes a specified item from a list
+The `remove()` method removes the first occurrence of a specified item from a list.

 ```py
 # syntax